AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 `Is Aviatrix FedRamp compliant?`_

-`Is Aviatrix software compliant with Section 508, IT Accessibility Standards?`_
+`Is Aviatrix software in compliance with Section 508, IT Accessibility Standards?`_

 `Is Aviatrix FIPS 140-2 certified?`_